honeyakshat999/ReconMaster/README.md

 * Improved User Interface
 * Improved Efficiency
-* Faser Execution than current version
+* Faser Execution than current version(Although it is still fast)
 * Probably A New Module